Friday, February 26, 2010

 Seven is the card of wisdom, of cycles and completion: seven days in a week; astrology's seven personal planets, there are seven virtues, vices and sins.
 Juliet Sharman-Burke of The Center for Psychological Astrology

-www.cpalondon.com/staff/juliet.html writes, "Inherent in this number is a sense of
+www.cpalondon.com/staff/juliet.html writes, "Inherent in this number is a sense of completion of a phase."

 Old divinatory readings speak of New Plans; Wishes nearing Fulfillment; Confidence and Endeavor.
 Old divination also demands Reverse Readings meaning the Seven of Swords also carries Arguments.
 Quarrels and Uncertain counsel.

-the swords -- Swords, Epees, Espadas -- they are all Air.
+And that is where it gets sneaky -- in the blending with the swords -- Swords, Epees, Espadas -- they are all Air.
 Swords is not the suit of action, the cards do not denote clashes of metal upon metal, skin or bone.
 Do not think clashing swords and clinking battle.
 Do not think of sound at all.
 Think silently of the Air swooshing invisible and mute.
 Think of the Swords as slicing and slashing the air into curls and eddies all about you and through you..

 Think of Salvador's "Raphaelesque Head Exploding."